quartiq/miniconf/miniconf/README.md

 ## Functional Programming, Polymorphism

-The type-heterogeneity of `miniconf` also borders of functional programming features.
+The type-heterogeneity of `miniconf` also borders on functional programming features.
 For that crates like the following may also be relevant:

 * [`frunk`](https://crates.io/crates/frunk)